abroroo/til/Algorithm Patterns/PrefixSum.md

     for i in range(n):
         star_count[i + 1] = star_count[i] + (1 if s[i] == '*' else 0)

-    # Precompute nearest left pipe for each index (Prefix Sum)
+    # Precompute nearest left pipe for each index by iterating from left to right (Prefix Sum)
     nearest_left_pipe = [-1] * n
     last_pipe = -1
     for i in range(n):